eamontoyaa/eamontoyaa.github.io/index.md

 ## 📝 List of publications

-[Link to another page](./publications.html), you can find a list of my publications.
+[Here](./publications.html), you can find a list of my publications.

+## 📝 Development projects

+[Here](./development.html), you can find a list of application software and other development projects I have worked on.
+Most of them are colavorative works.
+You'll find the links to the repositories and the documentation, as well as the credits to the other contributors.